 This custom symbolizes the disposal of different kinds of attachments to material things.
 The sacred fire of the knowledge of Rudra represents purification and transformation.
 Bhogi is also known as the first day of the four-day Pongal festival.
 This is a harvest celebration commonly associated with Tamil Nadu.
 Pongal also begins with burning old household stuff.
 Northern states of India have a celebration identical to Bhogi called Lohri festival.

-The festival of Bhogi falls on the final day of the Tamil month Margazhi when the sun moves south before the start of Uttarayana when the sun moves northwards.
+The festival of Bhogi falls on the final day of the Tamil month Margazhi when the sun moves south before the start of Uttarayana, the time when the sun starts to move northwards.
 It usually takes place after winter equinox, falling on a day between January 13th and 16th, depending on the year.
 Bhogi marks the change in the seasons.
 This day is reserved for purifying your soul and cleaning your space from anything old that can be thrown away, giving space for the start of new life.